lamini-ai/lamini-examples/rag.md

    - An object that can chunk the text to a list of substrings.
    - Default to Lamini's `DefaultChunker`.

-If you `DefaultChunker`, the data will fail to load if the input directory contains files that cannot be read as text.
+The `DefaultChunker` will fail to load the data if the input directory contains files that cannot be read as text.
-The chunker depends on the paramters below and creates substrings of length `chunk_size`, except possibly shorter substrings at the end.
-We will show some examples.
+The chunker depends on the paramters below and creates substrings of length `chunk_size`, with the exception of the end substring which may be shorter.

 1. `chunk_size`
    - Number of characters in each chunk.